kmurph73/set-state-is-great/README.md

 `useStoreState` requires that you pass in the _same_ object every time, so we define it outside of the function.

-As you might guess, `watch_attrs: ['open']` tells sSIG to only rerender this function if `drawer.open` changes.
+`watch_attrs: ['open']` tells sSIG to only rerender this function if `drawer.open` changes.

-However, even though it's only watching `open`, useStoreState returns `drawer`'s entire state.
+However, despite only watching `open`, useStoreState returns `drawer`'s entire state.
 EG, if `drawer` also a had a `rando` attr, you could grab that while you're at it:

 ```javascript
 const {open, rando} = useStoreState(query);